sergeych/hybrid8/README.md

 yet production stable - we haven't yet tried.

-_Current implementation is somewhat slower than it could by the price of letting ruby threads and javascript codes in different H8::Context instances run in parallel in multicore hardware_.
+_Current implementation is somewhat slower than it could by the price of letting ruby threads and javascript code in different H8::Context instances run in parallel in multicore hardware_.
 Let me know whether it worth degraded performance on ruby-to-js and back calls.
+In other word, in 8-core you can create 8 H8::Contexts and run them truly in parallel.

 This gem was intended to replace therubyracer for many reasons: